This course may be taken prior to or during the same term.

-- An appeal to the decision must be submitted within 10 calendar days to the Office of the Dean of the College in which the course is taught.
+- An appeal to the decision must be submitted within ten (10) calendar days to the Office of the Dean of the College in which the course is taught.

 - The appeal must be in writing and state the grounds for the appeal

-- The Dean shall review the student's appeal and the course instructor's rebuttal and respond within 10 calendar days of receipt.
+- The Dean shall review the student's appeal and the course instructor's rebuttal and respond within ten (10) calendar days of receipt.

 General Education Appeals

 The General Education Committee hears requests for appeals of general education, Gordon Rule, the multicultural requirement, or Associate degree requirements.
-In addition, the General Education Committee, with support from Student Accessibility Resources, hears all requests for academic waivers or substitutions based on disabilities.
+In addition, the General Education Committee, with support from Student Accessibility Resources, hears all requests for academic waivers or substitutions based on accessibility.
 To initiate the appeal process; contact your academic advisor.
-For general questions about the process contact: email@example.com
+For general questions about the process contact: firstname.lastname@example.org

 The Office of the Registrar reviews appeals related to grade forgiveness, late registration, and schedule adjustments (drop/add).
 Please visit the Registrar Website for appeal forms, as well as the instructions for Starting an Academic Appeal.

 Other appeal processes, include those listed below.